Sirage7474/RagePack/HackPack/Firmwares/README.md

 ##  Go to 📌https://esp.huhn.me/
 ### Then click Connect Select your device
-### Select your file that you downloaded for the device
+### Select your BIN file that you downloaded for the device
 ### Click program